 - International Women in Engineering Day - Every year on 23 June this day focuses on and celebrates the outstanding achievements of female engineers.
 From debates and competitions to networking breakfasts and open days, events are held across the UK.

 - WISE campaign - WISE enables and energises people in business, industry and education to increase the participation, contribution and success of women in science, technology, engineering and mathematics (STEM).

-- 50 influential women in engineering - Launched in 2016, the campaign publicises the great things which women routinely achieve within engineering to both recognise women currently in the profession, and to inspire a new generation of women into the sector.
+- Top 50 Women in Engineering (WE50) - Launched in 2016, WE50 publicises the great things which women routinely achieve within engineering to both recognise women currently in the profession, and to inspire a new generation of women into the sector.

-- People Like Me - Targeted at a younger audience this aims to support the recruitment of girls into STEM subjects post-16, particularly those not typically chosen such as physics and engineering.
+- People Like Me - Started by WISE and targeted at a younger audience, People Like Me aims to support the recruitment of girls into STEM subjects post-16 - particularly those not typically chosen, such as physics and engineering.

 - The IET Young Woman Engineer of the Year Awards - These awards honour the very best early career female engineers working in the UK.
 Awards include Young Woman Engineer of the Year (YWE), the Mary George Memorial Prize for Apprentices and the Women's Engineering Society (WES) Prize.

 - The WISE conference and awards - An opportunity to recognise inspiring organisations and individuals actively addressing the core concern of WISE - promoting STEM to girls and women.

 - Be confident in what you do - A 'can-do' attitude can work wonders.
 It isn't always going to be easy, you'll be pushed out of your comfort zone, but that's the best way to develop and grow.

 - Ignore stereotypes - Stereotypes will remain a prominent part of the engineering world if they are acknowledged as a barrier.
 They need to be broken down and forgotten about.
 In the grand scheme of things if you're good at your area of expertise and if you believe in yourself, you can't go wrong.